Action Network · Data Study · World Cup 2026

 76.6

-Balogun logged the second-highest international minute count in the squad at 458.
-That suggests he was a consistent USMNT starter throughout the preparation window, not a rotation option.
-His 52 combined appearances at Monaco and internationally leave little recovery buffer before the first match.
+Balogun logged the second-highest international minute count in the squad at 458 minutes.
+That figure suggests consistent deployment as a USMNT starter throughout the preparation window, not a rotation option being managed carefully.

 Fatigue Index: 76.6